Violating a Restraining Order in Las Vegas, Nevada

 • Intent.
 If you had no intention of violating the restraining order, the charge should be dismissed.
 For example, contact with the applicant may have been happenstance.
 You both went to the same restaurant by coincidence.
 A phone call may have been a “pocket dial” and not intentional harassment.
 We may be able to demonstrate that an accident, misunderstanding or lack of understanding of the order led to the alleged violation.

 • Improper service.
 A law enforcement officer must serve a restraining order upon the adverse party in accordance with the law.
 If this never happened, you cannot be held to the provisions of the order.
-You had to move out, so maybe the Clark County Sheriff’s office never found you.
+You had to move out, so maybe the Clark County Sheriff’s Office never found you.
 Maybe the order was lost in the mail after law enforcement decided they could not serve it in person.

 • No proof.
 To get a guilty verdict, prosecutors must be able to prove beyond a reasonable doubt that a person violated the terms of the restraining order.
 If the prosecutor cannot prove the violation occurred, then the case should be dismissed.
 In some cases, a charge may be brought as a result of an estranged spouse’s spite.
 We may be able to gather information to rebut testimony or other evidence against you and raise sufficient doubt in the prosecutor’s mind before trial to have a charge reduced or set aside.